DarkGhostHunter/Laralerts/README.md

 </div>
 ```

-> By default, the Alert type is not set in your Alert, so they will be transparent, but you can [set a default](#defaults).
+> By default, the Alert type is not set in your Alert, so they will be transparent, but you can [set a default](#configuration).

 ### Dismiss

 To make an Alert dismissible, use the `dismiss()` method.
-This will change the HTML code to make the alert dismissible.
+This will change the HTML to make the alert dismissible.

 ```php
 <?php